 - Screen printing with resins

-- Satin varnish – Inbetween shiny, but not much
+- Satin varnish

-- Matte varnish – reduce reflections
+- Matte varnish to reduce reflections

 Can we print braille on labels?

 Braille is done with high tactile screen printing, yes it can be done by our skilled printers.
 Known as high tactile effects due to the pronounced effects they can have on labels.
-Braile techniques are usually only used where regulation states or the product designed to be inclusive

 Creating eye catching effects